PhenoApps/Field-Book/traits/trait-spectral.md

 Spectral scans are visually displayed on a graph.
 Selecting an individual scan will highlight the corresponding line on the graph.
-Long-press the scan number to save a text comment.
+Long-pressing the scan will allow users to save a text comment.

 <figure class="image">
       <img class="screenshot" src="../_static/images/traits/formats/spectral/trait_spectral_capturing_line_graph.png" width="256"  alt=""/>